armurox/logredactor/README.md

 # Logging Redactor

 Logging Redactor is a Python library designed to redact sensitive data in logs based on regex patterns or dictionary keys.
-It supports JSON logging formats and handles nested data in the `extra` argument, as well as arguments provided to the logger message.
+It supports JSON logging formats and handles nested data at the message level, at the positional argument level and also in the `extra` keyword argument.

 ## Installation